rcazzara/seldovia/_people/Miller_Grace_Gleason.md

 at the Army Navy Store.
 It was on Fourth Avenue back in those days.
 I went and got all my clothes there and dad flew Outside.

-Well, he saw Doc Romig and Dr. Romig says, no, he says, you better go Outside.
+Well, he saw Doc Romig and Dr.Â Romig says, no, he says, you better go Outside.
 So he went out to Virginia Mason in Seattle and I went home.
 And then we found that he had cancer.
 It went all downhill from there, you know.